Phosphatidylethanolamine and Related Lipids

 7. Non-Enzymatic Modification of Phosphatidylethanolamine by Carbonyl-Amine Reactions

-Such products accelerate the peroxidation of membrane lipids and are believed to be important for generating oxidative stress both in foods and in tissues.
-They are considered to be inflammatory mediators in vivo and have been implicated in a number of disease states, such as atherogenesis and diabetes, and during aging.
-Alkyl modified phosphatidylethanolamines induce a negative membrane curvature in lipid vesicles in vitro, and they have the potential to modify membrane properties and the functions of membrane transporters, channels, receptors, and enzymes under conditions of oxidative stress.
+Such products accelerate the peroxidation of membrane lipids, and they are believed to be important for generating oxidative stress both in foods and in tissues.
+They are inflammatory mediators in vivo, and they have been implicated in a number of disease states, such as atherogenesis and diabetes, and during aging.
+Alkyl-modified phosphatidylethanolamines induce a negative membrane curvature in lipid vesicles in vitro, and they have the potential to modify membrane properties and the functions of membrane transporters, channels, receptors, and enzymes under conditions of oxidative stress.

 In recent years, the concept of the Maillard reaction has been expanded to include glycation of amino-phospholipids.
-For example, phosphatidylethanolamine reacts with glucose and other sugars to form first unstable Schiff bases, which rearrange to produce Amadori products of phosphatidylethanolamine, as illustrated for glucose below, especially under hyperglycemic conditions.
+For example, phosphatidylethanolamine reacts with glucose and other sugars to form first unstable Schiff bases, which rearrange to produce Amadori products of phosphatidylethanolamine, as illustrated below for glucose for formation of deoxy-D-fructosyl-phosphatidylethanolamine, especially under hyperglycemic conditions.
 Indeed, there are suggestions that Amadori-phosphatidylethanolamine may be a useful predictive marker for hyperglycemia in the early stages of diabetes.

 In the visual cycle, phosphatidylethanolamine reacts with all-trans-retinal in the photoreceptor outer segment membrane of the eye to form N-retinylidene-phosphatidylethanolamine as part of a transport mechanism and a means of preventing non-specific aldehyde reactions.
 Normally, the trans-retinal is regenerated for reuse, but the conjugate can sometimes react further to generate a stable bis-retinoid condensation product.